Antihypertensive Treatment of Acute Cerebral Hemorrhage (ATACH-II)

 - ICH located in infratentorial regions such as pons or cerebellum.

-- Intraventricular hemorrhage (IVH) associated with intraparenchymal hemorrhage and blood completely fills one lateral ventricle or more than half of both ventricles.
+- IVH associated with intraparenchymal hemorrhage and blood completely fills one lateral ventricle or more than half of both ventricles.

 - Patient to receive immediate surgical evacuation.